DendrouLab/panpipes/docs/usage/normalization_methods.md

 ## PROT

 1. clr using [muon's prot processing](https://muon.readthedocs.io/en/latest/api/generated/muon.prot.pp.html), with the option to specify margin for normalization,
-   1. clr margin= 0, normalize within each feature's distribution, across all cells
+   1. clr margin= 0, normalize within each cells' counts distribution, across all features (row-wise, as you would do for RNA data)
-   2. clr margin= 1, normalize within each cells' counts distribution, across all features
+   2. clr margin= 1, normalize within each feature's distribution, across all cells (column-wise, recommended for proteomics data)

     *if you come from R, please note that the [margins are transposed](https://images.hindustantimes.com/rf/image_size_630x354/HT/p2/2017/09/21/Pictures/_78c6a162-9e94-11e7-9c3b-8e901839ece0.JPG) in the Python and anndata world*